Skip to content

 Available

-Different versions of OpenFOAM by OpenFOAM Foundation and OpenCFD are installed on Puhti, Mahti and LUMI servers.
+Different versions of OpenFOAM, provided by OpenFOAM Foundation and OpenCFD, are installed on Puhti, Mahti and LUMI servers.

 Usage

-After login on to the server, give the command
+After logging in to the server, give the command

 module spider openfoam